aspatti1257/CellLineAnalyzer/README.md

                     lists, the order of the which pair of feature file:gene list does not matter.
 See the example below or reference a completed "Analysis.csv" file to get a sense of how these combos are expressed.

-`ignore_gene_litss`*: Optionally filter out any features that are determined to be insignificant in influencing the
+`ignore_gene_lists`*: Optionally filter out any features that are determined to be insignificant in influencing the
                       results as determined by the Spearman's Rank Order Correlation or, for categorical variables, using rank sum.
 Running the program in this mode will not combine all the files into gene lists, but instead look at all features collectively.
+This is known as "univariate mode".
 Defaults to false.

 Any .csv file in this path that is not the a gene list file, or the results.csv file, will be interpreted as a features file.

-### Example of completed argument.txt with proper syntax:
+### Example of completed arguments.txt with proper syntax:

 ```
 results=results.csv